feihannn/Praktikum-OOP-STI-19/README.md

 # Praktikum-OOP-STI-19
-Feel free to share it or use it as a reference!
-Week 1: Introduction to Java
+Feel free to share it or use it as a reference! \n Week 1: Introduction to Java
 Week 2: Inheritance
 Week 3: Interface